jasonnyberg/j2/README.md

 *   libffi (foreign function calls to/from C libs)
 *   libpthread (multithreading)
 *   Optional: liblttng*/liburcu* (Linux Tracing Toolkit Next Gen)
-*   Optional: rlwrap/libreadline (REPL convenience)
+*   Optional: rlwrap/libreadline (REPL convenience, "make run" uses rlwrap)

-To run: Assuming gcc, cmake, and libraries are not too ancient, simply run "make" to build and get into the REPL.
+To run: Assuming gcc, cmake, and libraries are not too ancient, simply run "make run" to build and get into the REPL.

+To test some reflection and multithreading capabilities, do "make run" and then enter "test.async7!" at the prompt after you see "Finished curating <...>/libreflect.so".
+(That edict method is found in bootstrap.edict)

+Exit the repl with ^D (EOF).

 ## TODO